poponuts/playwoxUITest-master/README.md

-# This repo contains tests written in Playwright to test demo annalise.ai website
+# This repo contains tests written with Playwright[https://playwright.dev/] to test demo UI tests of https://www.saucedemo.com/ website

 ## To Get Started :